Martin Agbaso: Career

-Chief Martin Agbaso began his career at Prudential Inc New York, one of the world’s most famous finance institutions, from 1983 to 1991, where he rose from the position of Management trainee to Financial Analyst.
+Chief Martin Agbaso began his career at Prudential Inc New York, one of the world's most famous finance institutions, from 1983 to 1991, where he rose from the position of Management trainee to Financial Analyst.
 While working for Prudential, he became a member of New York Securities Exchange (1985), a member Million Dollar Roundtable at Prudential Inc. (1985), Member Commodity Improviser New York (1987).

-In 1992, Chief Martin founded Agad Nigeria Limited, and served as its Chief Executive.
+In 1992, Chief Martin founded Agad Nigeria Limited, and served as its chief executive.
 In 1995, he also established Sudriva limited and sudenergy limited.

-Chief Martin is the Chairman and CEO of Nathan Limited haven bought controlling equity of Nathan’s of New York in 1997 and grew the company to become one of the largest Garment Processing Company in Africa.
-He is also the Chief executive of Agbaso Integrated Farms which is an advanced technology driven integrated farm located on 35 hectares of land in Emekuku Owerri.
+Chief Martin is the chairman and CEO of Nathan Limited haven bought controlling equity of Nathan's of New York in 1997 and grew the company to become one of the largest Garment Processing Company in Africa.
+He is also the chief executive of Agbaso Integrated Farms which is an advanced technology driven integrated farm located on 35 hectares of land in Emekuku Owerri.

 Political career

 Martin Agbaso got into politics in 1992 and won the Imo East Senatorial seat under the platform of the National Republican Convention, In 1998, he won the Senatorial seat in the election under the platform of the Democratic Party of Nigeria (DPN).

-In 2001, Martin accepted President Olusegun Obasanjo’s invitation to serve as his Special Assistant on Ecology, a role he played from 2001 to 2004.
+In 2001, Martin accepted President Olusegun Obasanjo’s invitation to serve as his special assistant on ecology, a role he played from 2001 to 2004.

 Chief Agbaso became the All Progressives Grand Alliance (APGA) candidate for gubernatorial election in Imo State in 2007; the election was cancelled by INEC while he had the lead.
-He went on to become the Leader of the All Progressive Grand Alliance (APGA), Imo State and between 2017-2018 served as the National Chairman of APGA.
+He went on to become the Leader of the All Progressive Grand Alliance (APGA), Imo State and between 2017 and 2018 served as the National Chairman of APGA.